Soccer-Juventus tried to 'speed up' Suarez naturalisation, say prosecutors | Sports-Games

 The prosecutors said they were still investigating whether "individuals other than those belonging to the university" may have committed an offence.
 Suarez, 33, obtained the intermediate B1 qualification required for citizenship in 15 minutes, his examiner said after the test, having only done the oral part of the exam.

-Suarez was eventually signed by Atletico Madrid while Juventus signed Spaniard Alvaro Morata to strengthen their strikeforce.
+Suarez was eventually signed by Atletico Madrid while Juventus signed Spaniard Alvaro Morata to strengthen their attack.
+(Writing by Brian Homewood and Angelo Amante, additional reporting by Joe Walker; editing by Gavin Jones and Toby Davis and Christian Radnedge)

 - READ MORE ON: